usmanity/free-press/README.md

 *These goals might change as I move forward but right now they're good to navigate by*

 ## Versioning
-There will be no version until I have a working version of the theme ready.
+There will be no version above 1.0 until I have a working version of the theme ready.
+Each minor version will include changes and I will try to keep them from breaking major features of the theme.